Forethought-Technologies/AutoChain/docs/agent.md

 While it does not use native OpenAI function calling, this agent showcases the interaction between memory and prompts.
 Also it supports using ChatGPT model before `0613`.

-### SupportAgent

-`SupportAgent` is an enhanced version of `ConversationalAgent` which has a policy in mind when having the conversation with user.
-It will try to follow the policy as much as possible and gracefully handoff when it is not sure.

 ### OpenAIFunctionAgent

 At Jun 13, OpenAI released [function calling](https://platform.openai.